-Jess Perkins, Ph.D. is the head of our Sustainability Team, where she uses data-driven analysis to support decision-making at Apeel Sciences that maximizes the environmental and societal benefits of our products while minimizing the impacts of our operations and manufacturing.
+Jess Vieira, Ph.D. is the head of our Sustainability Team, where she uses data-driven analysis to support decision-making at Apeel Sciences that maximizes the environmental and societal benefits of our products while minimizing the impacts of our operations and manufacturing.
 Raised in Rhode Island, she received her bachelor’s and master’s degrees from Tufts University before getting her Ph.D. at the University of California, Santa Barbara.
 Now located in Santa Barbara with her husband, she spends her free time traveling, running, cooking, and spending time in the outdoors.
-Get to know our very own Jess Perkins by reading on!
+Get to know our very own Jess Vieira by reading on!

 What do you do for Apeel Sciences?